aquality-automation/aquality-tracking-integrations-java/README.md

 </dependency>
 ```

-Also you have to add plugin `aquality.tracking.integrations.cucumber5jvm.AqualityTrackingCucumber5Jvm` to Cucumber Test Runner.
+Also you have to add plugin `aquality.tracking.integrations.cucumber5jvm.AqualityTrackingCucumber5Jvm` to the Cucumber Test Runner.